danyhersco/atlas/README.md

 - `src/utils/` — Shared utilities for Azure, logging, LLMs, and environment variables.

 Other notable:
-- `frontend/` - Chainlit frontned for testing ATLAS and better understand how it works in practice.
+- `frontend/` - Chainlit frontned for testing ATLAS and better understand how it works in
-- `deliverables/` - Project Plan and Final Dissertation about the project.

 ---